 How much are installation fees?

 Because there is no need to have anything installed or have any engineers come around, 4G home broadband is completely free to have set up.
-Wherever you get your 4G broadband from, the company will send you your retailer and you set it up yourself.
+Wherever you get your 4G broadband from, the company will send you your router and you set it up yourself.

 Does 4G home broadband have any data caps?